mckayro/centreon-web-application-analytics/doc/en/configuration.rst

 This part describes the configuration of the Centreon Web.

 .. note::
-   If you use plugin-packs and have installed ces-packs-applications-selenium and ces-plugins-applications-selenium, please ignore theses steps.
+    If you use plugin-packs and have installed ces-packs-applications-selenium and ces-plugins-applications-selenium, please ignore these steps.
 You can directly use App-Selenium-WAA host template and check "Create service linked to template".

 Command configuration
 ~~~~~~~~~~~~~~~~~~~~~